LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_asvs_readmapping/mapping_reads/mapping_reads_otus.rst

 Next Steps
 ==========

-The output from this subsection forms the metabarcoding equivalent of a site by species table ready to be used in downstream analysis, although we would recommend some further filtering which we discuss in the :ref:`Analysing Read Maps <analysing_maps>` subsection.
+The output from this subsection forms the metabarcoding equivalent of a site by species table ready to be used in downstream analysis, although we would recommend some further filtering which we discuss in the :ref:`Analysing Read Tables <analysis>` subsection.
 You may want to learn about building a phylogeny of your OTUs in the :ref:`Building OTU Phylogeny <phylogeny>` section, or taxonomically identifying and/or classifying your OTUs in the :ref:`Identifying OTU Sequences <otuid> section.